2018 GRANT SEASON IS NOW OPEN!

-The Local Arts Grants program distributes funding in two categories:
+Local Arts Grants program distributes funding in two categories:

-- Project/Program Support which may be used to present free or low cost performances, screenings, exhibitions, educational services, festivals, literary readings, workshops and seminars or other services.
+- Project/Program Support which may be used to present free or low-cost performances, screenings, exhibitions, educational services, festivals, literary readings, workshops, and seminars or other services.

 - Organizational Support which provides unrestricted funding to help support and maintain an organization as it pursues its mission.

+The San Mateo County Arts Commission connects, convenes and champions the arts.
 The San Mateo Arts Commission works to ensure that the arts are valued for their contributions to the County’s quality of life, to children’s education and for their reflection of the diversity of the County’s residents and visitors.
 The Arts Commission works to further public appreciation and support of all cultural, classical, traditional and emergent art forms.